ESD 105 Overview

 7:30 a.m. to 4:30 p.m., Monday-Friday

-(March 23 update: Agency is currently closed due to county-wide stay-at-home order by the Yakima Health District)Educational Service District 105 supports the learning success of more than 66,000 students who attend the 25 public school districts and more than 20 state-approved private and tribal schools we serve in South Central Washington.
+As of March 23, 2020, the agency's main facilities have been closed due current state and county health restrictions.Educational Service District 105 supports the learning success of more than 66,000 students who attend the 25 public school districts and more than 20 state-approved private and tribal schools we serve in South Central Washington.
 As a service agency, our purpose is to meet the expressed needs of local school districts by coordinating and conducting cooperative programs that benefit the educational needs of the young people in the four counties we serve.

 Through our cost-effective uses of leveraging resources and creating cooperatives, ESD 105 brings this region about $43 in services to schools for every $1 in state core funding our agency receives.